aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 ## S3 Bucket

 An S3 bucket can be used as an origin.
-An S3 bucket origin can either be configured as a standard bucket or as a website endpoint (see AWS docs for [Using an S3 Bucket](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DownloadDistS3AndCustomOrigins.html#using-s3-as-origin)).
+An S3 bucket origin can either be configured using a standard S3 bucket or using a S3 bucket that's configured as a website endpoint (see AWS docs for [Using an S3 Bucket](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/DownloadDistS3AndCustomOrigins.html#using-s3-as-origin)).

 ### Standard S3 Bucket